Assisted Living Facilities

 Although abuse and neglect is not as common in assisted living facilities as it is in nursing homes, it does occur.
 Because there is this degree of independence – something that is greatly valued by many of the residence – it can be harder to know when there is a problem.
 Warning signs of an issue can be subtler than for those in nursing homes.

-As a loved one, it’s important to respect the resident’s privacy and independence, but you also need to remain vigilant.
+Our Fort Lauderdale attorneys understand that it is important to respect the resident’s privacy and independence, but you also need to remain vigilant.
 They may be vulnerable, hurting and in need of your help – but unsure or unable to express it.Common Kinds of Assisted Living Abuse and Neglect

 Abuse and neglect of assisted living facility residents can range from physical abuse to emotional tear-downs to financial exploitation and sexual assault.